Osaka University, Japan Japan

 Significance of recent trends reviews the state of the art and aims to determine the significance of technology and market trends in medicinal chemistry for advancing productivity in drug discovery.
 One in particular, fragment-based drug design, stands out as promising major improvements in research productivity.
 After analysis it proves that medicinal chemistry-related approaches and methodologies that drug discovery organizations employ in an effort to increase productivity in early drug discovery.
 Its key topics considered include structure-based drug design, fragment-based drug design, natural products-based drug design, diversity-oriented synthesis, and chemogenomics.
 Various ways of computer-aided drug design are also considered, as the complexity and limitations of drug discovery programs that are based on biochemical screens of large compound collections have been major factors in stimulating the growth of this modality.

-Texas pharmaceutical giant maintained a robust lead over drug makers in our annual ranking of the largest Bio-Pharma companies in the United States of America.
+San Francisco has been a major hub for pharmaceutical companies.
+It has maintained a stout lead over drug makers in our annual ranking of the largest Bio-Pharma companies in USA.

 A Unique Opportunity for Advertisers and Sponsors at this International event:

 - American Association for Clinical Chemistry

 - American Society for Mass Spectrometry

 - Syngenta, Hyderabad Area, India